JeMaNd-r/Shiny-earthworm-distribution/README.md

 Size of the respository (zip-file): 62.3 MB

+## Executing program

+- Open the app.R script in the ~/R/Earthworms_in_Europe folder
+- Run the app

+Additional files in the ~/R/Earthworms_in_Europe folder contain data.
+Remaining files were used for data preparation only.

 ## Authors

   - **Romy Zeiss** - Provided README file, R code and data -